 Read More – Birds of Kumaon

-It was like a dream sequence – leisurely walk to see the Himalayan peaks surrounded by bright red flowers.
+It was like a dream sequence – a leisurely walk to see the Himalayan peaks surrounded by bright red flowers.

-Early morning Splendour at Binsar Valley
+Binsar – Early morning Sunrise Splendour

-It was the early morning that was the height of our Binsar trip.
-We woke up before the crack of the dawn and parked ourselves on the terrace overlooking the mighty Himalayas.
+It was the early morning that was the height of our trip.
+We woke up before the crack of dawn and parked ourselves on the terrace overlooking the mighty Himalayas.
 Other guests slowly started pouring in & within minutes the terrace was full of people.